Brayton Laster: Personal life

 Laster is nicknamed "The Pizza Man" for his love of pizza.
 According to Laster, he was self-proclaimed obsessed with pizza, which started with the Indianapolis Speedrome selling pizza for concessions.
 It then "became my identity", and he was reported wearing numerous clothes that looked like pizza throughout middle school, earning the nickname from teachers.
 The nickname eventually moved over to his racing career.

-Laster currently is an online student at Liberty University.
+Laster was an online student at Liberty University, studying business.